qheilmann/CommandAPI-docs/docs/en/user-setup/command-conversion/single-command.md

 ## Arbitrary command conversion

-Some commands which are registered by plugins are not present in the plugin's `plugin.yml` file.
-Due to this, the CommandAPI cannot link a command to its respective plugin for command conversion.
-In order to deal with this, the CommandAPI can link arbitrary commands via the `other-commands-to-convert` option in the CommandAPI's `config.yml` file.
+Some commands that are registered by plugins aren’t present in the plugin's `plugin.yml` file.
+Due to this, the CommandAPI can’t link a command to its respective plugin for command conversion.
+To deal with this, the CommandAPI can link arbitrary commands via the `other-commands-to-convert` option in the CommandAPI's `config.yml` file.

 This can be used for any of the following (and more):